Electrical & Electronics — Morocco

 Technical Requirements

-- Scope of application: Covers most electrical and electronic products with AC 50-1000V and DC 75-1000V, and the general grid specification is single-phase 220V/50Hz.
+Scope of Application: covers most electrical and electronic products with AC 50-1000V and DC 75-1000V.
+The general grid specification is single-phase 220V/50Hz.

 Certification Process

-The Moroccan importer submits the certification application through the official Portnet platform.
-The exporter cooperates to prepare application documents, including product test reports issued by qualified laboratories, commercial invoices, packing lists, product technical documents, etc. Official or authorized institutions conduct document review, and arrange sampling testing or bulk shipment inspection according to the certification mode.
-After the review and inspection are passed, the electronic COC certificate is issued, and the products can clear customs and enter the market after affixing the compliance mark.
+The importer in Morocco submits the certification application through the official Portnet platform.
+The exporter cooperates to prepare application documents, including product test reports issued by qualified laboratories, commercial invoices, packing lists, product technical documents, etc. Official or authorized institutions conduct document review, and arrange sampling testing or batch shipment inspection according to the certification mode.
+After passing the review and inspection, an electronic COC certificate will be issued, and products can clear customs and enter the market after affixing the compliance mark.
+WANVE (万维WANVE) provides one-stop full compliance support for enterprise export.